EnigmaticaModpacks/ModpackUploader/.github/README.md

 * Unzip the file into your modded Minecraft Instance.
 * Fill in the .build.json file with appropriate information - This specifies the manifest information.
 The mods folder is automatically included.
 * Fill in the settings.ps1 file.
-* Double-click the ModpackUploader.bat or ModpackUploader.sh
+* Double-click the ModpackUploader.bat or start ModpackUploader.ps1 using the command line.

 ## Dependencies
 * cURL - https://curl.haxx.se/download.html